 - The tool supports basic app visual elements including labels, text fields, text paragraphs, images, and buttons.

 - Using the power of Machine Learning, Ink to Code automatically converts all of the design elements into images, paragraphs, labels, and similar website features.

-Creating a user-friendly website is simple and easy.
-On the contrary, it’s a complex process that should be based on two basic elements: wireframes and prototypes.
-The former segment of UX design gives you a low-fidelity overview of the website, while the latter element reveals highly precise features of the final product.
+Creating a user-friendly website is not as simple and easy as it seems.
+On the contrary, it’s a complex process that you should base on two basic elements: wireframes and prototypes.
+The former segment of UX design gives you a high-fidelity overview of the website, while the latter element reveals highly precise features of the final product.
 In this post, we showed you everything there is to know about these aspects of UX design.
-Do you have interesting UX design experiences?
-Are there any ideas you might consider relevant to our readers?
-Don’t hesitate to let us know in comments and we’ll be glad to discuss it with you!

 Don't forget to check out our other guides and articles on website design, UX principles, and website performance monitoring!
 Good luck and don't forget to have some fun with your prototypes and wireframes!

 Now, it is your time to create your own website for free and accomplish amazing things!